Themekraft/All-in-One-Invite-Codes/readme.txt

 === All in One Invite Codes ===
-Contributors: svenl77, gfirem
+Contributors: svenl77, gfirem, marin25089
-Tags: registration, invite only, invite codes, Requires at least: 4.9
+Tags: registration, invite only, invite codes
+Requires at least: 4.9
-Tested up to: 5.4
+Tested up to: 5.5
 Requires PHP: 5.3
 Stable tag: 1.0.5
 License: GPL 3